Joining University of Western States means becoming part of a community of students from all over the world.

 - Our chiropractic alumni have clinics all around the world, and through our alumni mentor network, we can get you connected as early as your first day on campus.

 International DC Student Grant

 University of Western States offers a $1,000 USD per term grant to all international students enrolling full time in the Doctor of Chiropractic program.
 To remain eligible, students must maintain a 2.5 GPA while enrolled in the Doctor of Chiropractic program.
 The grant is valid for the duration of the program.

-International students from Canada enrolled in the doctor of chiropractic (DC) program are also eligible for the DC Canadian Exchange Rate Subsidy program.
-The international grant and DC Canadian Exchange Rate Subsidy program combined will provide a maximum of a 20 percent tuition reduction to eligible students maintaining a 2.5 cumulative GPA.
-The DC Canadian Exchange Rate Subsidy program is subject to modification based on quarterly reviews of the United States and Canadian exchange rate.
+International students from Canada enrolled in the doctor of chiropractic (DC) program are also eligible for the DC Canadian Exchange Rate Scholarship.
+The international grant and DC Canadian Exchange Rate Scholarship combined will provide a maximum of a 20 percent tuition reduction to eligible students maintaining a 2.5 cumulative GPA.
+The DC Canadian Exchange Rate Scholarship is subject to modification based on quarterly reviews of the United States and Canadian exchange rate.

 Optional Practical Training

 Optional Practical Training (OPT) provides students an opportunity to work in the United States for up to 12 months after graduation.
 It is not required for international students to apply for OPT, but recommended to work with a DSO if individuals are considering the possibility of staying in the states to work.

 If students are interested in applying for OPT, please see a university DSO.
 Application processing times are approximately two-three months long.

 Because many international students do not plan to practice in the U.S., they typically elect NOT to take all four NBCE exams because the exams are not required for licensure in their home country.
 View UWS NBCE board scores here.

 The Canadian Chiropractic Examining Board (CCEB) conducts competency exams for individuals seeking licensure to practice chiropractic in Canada.
 Visit the CCEB website for more information.